viccon/sturdyc/README.md

 Also, if you don't want any of this serve stale functionality you could just use short TTLs.
 The cache will never return a record where the TTL has expired.
+I'm just trying to showcase some different ways to leverage this functionality!

 The entire example is available [here.](https://github.com/viccon/sturdyc/tree/main/examples/refreshes)